MW0808/Geohash_news/README.md

 **2. User engagement & Interaction**
 - Receive/give upvote & downvote for posts
 - Maintain streaks by posting everyday
-**3. News Digest Generation**
+- Be able to see a global history of total likes across all posts on user profile **3.
+News Digest Generation**
 - Subscribe to receive daily news digests from areas of your choice
-- Digest includes the most popular or important news from the community summarized through our trained model
+- Digest includes the most popular or important news from the community summarized through our trained AI model

 ## Installation Instructions
 1. Open the program in an IDE of your choice
 2. Run npm install on both frontend and backend
+3. Sign in and create your [API Key](https://aistudio.google.com/welcome)
+4. Create a .env file and store it in the backend folder
-3. Run the program on localhost5173
+5. Run the program on localhost5173

 ---